malvika-chauhan/backend_internship_task/Documentation/contributing.md

 Some key terms:

-- Laravel Task repo: Main repository https://github.com/
+- Task repo: Main repository https://github.com/zomeds/backend_internship_task
 - remote: Git specific term to represent different repository.
 - origin: Default remote of git.
 On your checkout, it will represent your fork.
 - PR (pull request): It's you asking the Zomeds Internship Module Repo to review and accept/reject your modifications.